1

 9.4 Portability

-If you are in the United Kingdom (UK GDPR), Canada (PIPEDA), Australia (Australian Privacy Principles), New Zealand (Privacy Act 2020), or another jurisdiction with a similar framework, you have the rights listed above: access, correction, deletion, and data portability.
-You also have the right to lodge a complaint with your local privacy regulator.
+If you are in the United Kingdom (UK GDPR), Australia (Privacy Act 1988 as amended in 2024), New Zealand (Privacy Act 2020), or another jurisdiction with a similar framework, you have the rights listed above: access, correction, deletion, and data portability.
+You also have the right to lodge a complaint with your local privacy regulator — the Information Commissioner's Office (ICO) in the United Kingdom, the Office of the Australian Information Commissioner (OAIC) in Australia, or the Office of the Privacy Commissioner in New Zealand.
 Kinwatch does not engage in profiling, automated decision-making, advertising, or any processing that would trigger a right to object.

 9.6 California (CCPA)